0marSalah/simple_shell/README.md

     handle special characters : ", ', `, \, *, &, #
     be able to move the cursor
     handle commands with arguments
+## 2. Simple shell 0.2
+(mandatory)

+Simple shell 0.1 +

+    Handle command lines with arguments

+## 3. Simple shell 0.3
+(mandatory)

+Simple shell 0.2 +

+    Handle the PATH
+    fork must not be called if the command doesn’t exist

+## 4. Simple shell 0.4
+(mandatory)

+Simple shell 0.3 +

+    Implement the exit built-in, that exits the shell
+    Usage: exit
+    You don’t have to handle any argument to the built-in exit